Pages

 Interview: Rachel Burton

 It's my stop on The Things We Need to Say blog tour and I'm thrilled to be welcoming author Rachel Burton to The Writing Greyhound!
-Keep reading to find out more about Rachel, her writing and the book.
+Keep reading to learn more about Rachel, her writing, and the book.

 Firstly, tell me a little about yourself and your background.